shakaran/scripts/README.md

 * exiftool-setup: is a bash script for easy install exiftool from sources

 * fix-ubuntu-privacy: remove some config and features for protect invasive user privacy policy in ubuntu

+* housemov: is a simple python script for know the number of transmitted housing (house movements) between spanish citiens.
+It fetch real data from (Consejo General del Notariado, entro de información estadística del notariado)
+This script is based in montly report from http://www.notariado.org/liferay/web/cien/estadisticas-principales/inmuebles/evolucion-de-compraventa-de-viviendas